The Pandora Directive

 |The tweaked engine creates an enticing world to explore.|

 In this sequel to the classic Under A Killing Moon, Access Software has succeeded in improving and expanding on a series that is once the crowd jewel of interactive movie games.
-This time around, the goofy, wisecracking private investigator Tex Murphy finds himself in the midst of the greatest secret of the twentieth century—the UFO crash at Roswell, New Mexico.
+This time around, the goofy, wisecracking private investigator Tex Murphy finds himself in the midst of the greatest secret of the 20th century—the UFO crash at Roswell, New Mexico.
 Using an improved game engine first appeared in Under A Killing Moon, the player can fully explore the post apocalyptic San Francisco and beyond.
 Two levels of gameplay, three narrative paths, and seven different endings all spell out an adventure extravaganza that is awaiting to happen.
 As Tex says, "Danger is like Jello.
 There's always room for more."

 The year is 2043.
 The place is post apocalyptic San Francisco, USA.
 A prominent scientist named Gorden Fitzpatrick has hired your alter ego, Tex, to look for his missing colleague and friend Thomas Malloy.
 As Tex picks up on Malloy's trail, he is trapped in a mortal game of cat and mouse on the greatest secret of this century—the UFO crash at Roswell, New Mexico.
 Tex suspects that a NSA agent named Jackson Cross may be the key to the deadly conspiracy within the government on extraterrestrial life.
 Along the way, Tex meets the beautiful Regan Madsen, who shows both a professional and a love interest toward Tex.
 At the end, Tex must make a final morale stand to either be a hero by risking himself to save the world, or be a crowd by giving into the materialistic rewards of merely earthy possessions.